What to do if strikes disrupt your holiday

 Can I change my travel plans to avoid the strike?

-Airlines might allow you to rebook at no extra cost before any planned strike action takes place (BA did this during the strikes of 2010, for example), though if the airline cancels your flight because of industrial action you are entitled to a full refund or the chance to rebook anyway.
+Airlines might allow you to rebook at no extra cost before any planned strike action takes place, though if the airline cancels your flight because of industrial action you are entitled to a full refund or the chance to rebook anyway.
 If you choose to book more flights with another airline, the original airline is under no obligation to refund your money if your original flight goes ahead as planned.

 What happens if I am delayed by strikes?

 You get to the airport and find out that your flight is going ahead – but it’s taking off later than planned.
-Even though this is as a result of a strike – and therefore labelled “extraordinary circumstances” by the airline (more of that below in the compensation section) – you are still entitled to assistance.
-This assistance can run to food, drink, phone calls, and overnight accommodation.
-The delay must be for at least two hours before any entitlement kicks in, though – this will depend on the length of your flight.
-Find out more here.
+Even though this is as a result of a strike – and therefore labelled ‘extraordinary circumstances’ by the airline (more of that below in the compensation section) – you are still entitled to assistance.

 What happens if I am stranded abroad?

-Though many travellers joke about the potential joy of being stranded in Orlando or on the sunny Spanish coast, the reality can be a nightmare.
+Though many travellers joke about the potential joy of being stranded in Orlando or on the sunny Spanish coast, the reality is much different.

 In this situation, the rules are once again different for travellers who have booked DIY trips and those who have booked a package holiday.